End-to-end Neural Network Based Quadcopter control: Introduction

 A recent trend in quadcopter control research is the application of machine learning techniques to trajectory generation and tracking.
 Deep neural networks have been trained for trajectory generation using reinforcement learning \cite{Autonomous_Drone_Racing_with_Deep_Reinforcement_Learning} and supervised machine learning \cite{LearnTraj}.
 Similarly, trajectory tracking has been improved by training neural networks either from flight data \cite{DNN_improved_tracking, RBFNN} or from simulation data \cite{RL_wp_stab, deep_drone_acrobatics}.
 Another research line \cite{DBLP:journals/corr/abs-1912-07067, LandingProblems, Tailor} proposes an alternative to the trajectory tracking-based control methods by combining guidance and control into a single neural network (termed G\&CNet) which is trained to imitate the optimal state feedback from a dataset of time-optimal trajectories.
 Once trained, the G\&CNet provides a computationally efficient way to compute the optimal control onboard the quadcopter without requiring any trajectory (re)planning.
 With a real flight test, this has been demonstrated to work for longitudinal trajectories based on a simplified, 2-dimensional quadcopter model \cite{DBLP:journals/corr/abs-1912-07067}.
 In these experiments, the G\&CNet was used to calculate thrust and pitch acceleration commands which were tracked by an INDI\cite{Smeur2016} controller.

-In this article, we investigate for the first time an end-to-end, i.e., state-to-rpm G\&CNet for a 3-dimensional quadcopter model taking into account drag, aerodynamic effects and actuator delays.
+In this article, we take the G\&CNet approach a step further and investigate for the first time an end-to-end, i.e., state-to-rpm network for a 3-dimensional quadcopter model taking into account drag, aerodynamic effects and actuator delays.
 Unlike the previous work \cite{DBLP:journals/corr/abs-1912-07067} this network can fully exploit the 6-degrees-of freedom of the quadcopter model.
 Furthermore, our network directly calculates the rpm motor commands which allows us to take advantage of the actuator's limits without being limited by a low-level controller.
 The biggest obstacle with this approach is the reality gap between the model and the real world.
-In this research, we identify this reality gap for energy-optimal flight and propose an adaptive method to mitigate the most significant effects namely: unmodeled roll, pitch and yaw moments.
+In this research, we identify this reality gap for energy-optimal flight and propose an adaptive method to mitigate the effects of unmodeled roll, pitch and yaw moments.
 Furthermore, we benchmark our controller's performance against a state-of-the-art differential-flatness-based controller using an identical setup with the same hardware.
-Here we demonstrate the advantages of our method in terms of energy-optimality and robustness.
+Here we demonstrate the advantages of our method in terms of energy optimality and robustness.